Skip to main content

 The objective of this article is to examine the most prevalent challenges organizations face with regards to their OT/IACS environments, to analyse the potential impact of successful cyber-attacks on these systems, and to explore solutions to reduce these risks to an acceptable level while enhancing the overall cybersecurity posture of the OT/IACS environment.

-Common cybersecurity challenges in OT/IACS environments across organizations
+Common cybersecurity challenges in OT/IACS environments across organisations

 The primary function of OT/IACS is to control physical processes – many of these processes cannot be interrupted and they often rely on legacy technology with limited security features.
 This creates several inherent challenges in implementing robust cybersecurity measures in the OT/IACS environment.
 The most common cybersecurity challenge pertaining to OT/IACS globally, is the presence of out-of-support or end of life systems in the OT/IACS environment, where even patching known vulnerabilities can be challenging.

-In addition to the above, through numerous OT/IACS cybersecurity assessments conducted across different organizations within the middle east as well as in other countries globally, we have come across multiple commonly seen critical challenges pertaining to OT/IACS cybersecurity which organizations often face:
+In addition to the above, through numerous OT/IACS cybersecurity assessments conducted across different organisations within the middle east as well as in other countries globally, we have come across multiple commonly seen critical challenges pertaining to OT/IACS cybersecurity which organisations often face:

 Fragmented ownership: